salvadorbfm/cv_demo/README.md

 #cv_demo
 =======

 This is a computer vision demo, just experimenting with filters.
-This project is written in C++ and uses OpenCV (just for read the camera, images and video) and FFTW3.
+This project is written in C++ and uses OpenCV (just for reading the camera, images and video) and FFTW3.

 ##Examples:
 ### Threshold by Otsu